“I tried not to cry in front of my kids.”

 - Jennifer’s birth certificate, social security card, and sentimental items, stored in a plastic bag at a relative’s house, were accidentally thrown away.
 “That was the cherry on top!”
 Jennifer says now.

 She describes life without a home: “It was hard to find places to park.
-The food bank could only provide junk food since we had no way to cook.
+The food bank provided a lot of good food, but some of it we had no way of cooking.
 My son is in a wheelchair; we had trouble finding a bathroom for him.
 My young daughter regressed and began acting out.
 At night, my husband and son had to sleep in the bushes in the park, to make room in the car for our daughters and me to sleep.
 My husband and I would feed the kids what we could and go to sleep hungry ourselves.”

 The Opportunity Council led them to Interfaith’s Family Promise.
 Jennifer says Family Promise was the best thing she could have done for her family.